ChangLabSNU/VaxPress/docs/source/guide_to_set_parameters.rst

         :alt: initial mutation rate = 0.3
         :align: center

-For the high initial mutation rate (0.1,0.3), the fitness score started to increase at late iteration.
+When the initial mutation rate is set high (``0.1``, ``0.3``), the fitness score starts to increase at later iteration cycles.
-Also, for the low initial mutation rate (0.01,0.005), the lower the initial mutation rate, the faster improvement is.
+Also, when the initial mutation rate is low (``0.01``, ``0.005``), the lower the initial mutation rate, the faster improvement is.

-Thus, low initial mutation rate is recommended when the initial sequence is already optimized with LinearDesign.
+Thus, low initial mutation rate is recommended when the initial sequence is already optimized with *LinearDesign*.
-After setting iteration number, you might try initial mutation rate under 0.01 and observe the fitness score to set proper rate.
+After setting iteration number, you might try initial mutation rate under ``0.01`` and observe the fitness score to set proper rate.

 ----------------------------------
 Weights of the Fitness Functions